cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 If you do not provide both these arguments, this type of issue will not be considered.

 To find the underperforming group, Cleanlab clusters the data using the provided `features` and determines the cluster `c` with the lowest average model predictive performance.
 Model predictive performance is evaluated via the model's self-confidence of the given labels, calculated using :py:func:`rank.get_self_confidence_for_each_label <cleanlab.rank.get_self_confidence_for_each_label>`.
 Suppose the average predictive power across the full dataset is `r` and is `q` within a cluster of examples.
 This cluster is considered to be an underperforming group if `q/r` falls below a threshold.
 A dataset suffers from the Underperforming Group issue if there exists such a cluster within it.
+The underperforming group quality score is equal to `q/r` for examples belonging to the underperforming group, and is equal to 1 for all other examples.
 Advanced users:  If you have pre-computed cluster assignments for each example in the dataset, you can pass them explicitly to :py:meth:`Datalab.find_issues <cleanlab.datalab.datalab.Datalab.find_issues>` using the `cluster_ids` key in the `issue_types` dict argument.
 This is useful for tabular datasets where you want to group/slice the data based on a categorical column.
 An integer encoding of the categorical column can be passed as cluster assignments for finding the underperforming group, based on the data slices you define.